Case Study - CRITICAL Software

-“The training was very well received,” explains UK HR Manager, Jennifer Carter.
-“Everyone found it very interesting and enjoyed the fact that it was based around discussion.
+“The training was very well received,” explains UK HR Manager, at CRITICAL Software, “Everyone found it very interesting and enjoyed the fact that it was based around discussion.
 The training allowed staff to contribute and discuss their own experiences.
 It wasn’t just someone talking at you.
 Chris also has a great sense of humour and therefore delivers the training very well.
 Some consider disability to be a difficult or awkward topic, but Chris breaks down any barriers that may exist.
 Every staff member came out saying it was very worthwhile and a good use of their time.”

 After the training, disability awareness amongst staff immediately displayed positive results:

-“We were very pleased to find that shortly after the training, a staff member felt comfortable enough to come to me and disclose the fact that they had a hidden disability,” explains Jennifer.
+“We were very pleased to find that shortly after the training, a staff member felt comfortable enough to come to me and disclose the fact that they had a hidden disability,”

 “This knowledge has been very useful to us.
 It also proves that awareness makes staff feel more at ease and more comfortable in disclosing any disabilities they may have.
 We can now improve the working conditions or environment according to our team’s needs and, if necessary, make allowances to help them work in a way that best suits them.
 The training with Chris opened up the floor for these kinds of conversations.”